-When you or someone you love need to seek medical treatment, you expect that you will be helped, not hurt, by medical professionals.
+When you or someone you love needs to seek medical treatment, you expect that you will be helped, not hurt, by medical professionals.
 Unfortunately, there are times when the negligence or carelessness of a healthcare provider can cause further harm to someone.

 At Paulozzi LPA Injury Lawyers, we know how complicated these cases can become, especially when going against insurance companies and medical providers.
 We understand the importance of you getting fair compensation for what has happened.
-Let us get to work today when you need Cleveland medical malpractice attorney.
+Let us get to work today when you need an Ohio medical malpractice attorney.

 People seek help from medical professionals in order to receive reliable and qualified care.
 Many people do not realize that medical mistakes are the third leading cause of death in the United States.
 It is estimated that around 250,000 people lose their lives due to medical mistakes each year and that millions more survive and must live with the consequences of what happened.

 Think about how many medical professionals there are: